Berlinale reveals its competition program | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Charlotte Gainsbourg, Juliette Binoche, Isabelle Huppert and Nick Cave are just some of the stars in the lineup.
-But, with rising COVID infections, the Berlin film festival isn't about to party.
+But, with rising COVID-19 infections, the Berlin International Film Festival isn't about to party.

 French director Francois Ozon pays tribute to Fassbinder with 'Peter von Kant,' which will open the festival